Is there an upper age limit for field workers?

-Applicants with French and/or Arabic are highly regarded and can be considered for more field opportunities.
+Applicants with French, Arabic, Portuguese and Spanish language skills are highly regarded and can be considered for more field opportunities.

-Can I apply if I have a criminal record / past misdemeanours?
+Can I apply if I have a criminal record or past misdemeanours?

 Does MSF recruit paramedics?

 Please note that MSF does not currently recruit paramedics.
-We do not require staff with this profile because we do not generally run ambulance services in our projects in the field.
+Although we recognize the highly skilled and qualified paramedics in Australia and New Zealand and particularly in the emergency setting, the countries where we work do not recognize the qualification, and therefore restrict access to MSF obtaining a work visa for paramedic profiles.
+In addition, ambulance services are not common in MSF projects.
 When patient transfers take place, these are often done in MSF vehicles, and patients are accompanied by MSF nurses and/or medical doctors.
-In the few locations where we do run ambulance services, paramedics are recruited locally.
+In the few locations where we do run those services, the paramedics are recruited locally.

 What country are you likely to work in if you apply through Médecins Sans Frontières Australia?

-This will depend on a number of factors, including the needs of the projects and your skills, experience and language competence.
-In 2013, the top 10 countries where Australian or New Zealand field staff were placed were: South Sudan, Syria, Pakistan, Philippines, Afghanistan, Myanmar, Jordan, Yemen, Palestine and Democratic Republic of the Congo.
+This will depend on a number of factors, including the needs of the projects and your skills, experience, and language competence.
+In 2016, the top 10 countries where Australian or New Zealand field staff were placed were: South Sudan, Iraq, Nigeria, Yemen, Libya, Afghanistan, Democratic Republic of the Congo, Jordan, Tanzania and Lebanon.

 We do not recruit for a specific job or country.
-We recruit people who meet our criteria and then we will try and find you an appropriate position.
-So when you apply to us, you are applying to Médecins Sans Frontières generally.
+We recruit people who meet our criteria, and then we will try to find you an appropriate position.
+When you are applying to MSF-Australia, you are applying to Médecins Sans Frontières generally.